leighlars/express-hw/README.md

 ### Abstract
 This project serves to showcase my ability to create an Express server with data.
-When serving as server, the user can get and post information about trails.
+When serving as server, the user can get and post information about hiking trails.

 ### Tech/ Systems Used
 - Express